 10 Steps to starting a CRS Alumni Association

-1) Contact Alumni Outreach and Engagement Coordinator for help, and to obtain a list of current alumni in your region/country.
+1) Contact our Alumni Relations Coordinator for help, and to obtain a list of current alumni in your region/country.

 2) Reach out to alumni in your region/country, and ask regarding interest in forming alumni association.
 Consider a broader region, if there is a limited amount of alumni currently in your close region/country.